 Vicky Carter and Alexi Phillips report for WinkBall.

 Brought up in the Middle East, Vicky is open to new cultures and experiences which is highlighted consistently throughout her work.
 With a background shaped in the creative arts, Vicky continued her passion for communication and story telling as a presenter in both radio and TV, as a writer and in a workshop setting as a facilitator.
-Shes worked with Mi-Soul Radio, Eagle Radio, eagle3, KLFM, and currently produces for Love Sport Radio and BBC Essex, as well as presenting for Womens Radio Station and is a traffic broadcaster for INRIX Media.
+Shes worked with Mi-Soul Radio, Eagle Radio, eagle3, KLFM, Love Sport Radio and currently produces for BBC Essex, as well as presenting for Womens Radio Station and is a traffic broadcaster for INRIX Media.
 Shes passionate about; culture, the creative arts, travel, extreme sports, music, and uncovering a side to London that not many get a chance to see.